Baasze/DID-method-specification/README.md

 ## Privacy considerations

-* The SAN DID method is architected to ensure reduced correlation risk.
 * The public key will be used to encrypt data, only those with the private key can decrypt and access the data.
 * The private key only exists on the user's device and will not be known to any third party.